 01FREE PREVIEW4 min

-Machu Picchu — The Temple of the Sun and the Cave Below
+Machu Picchu Hidden Engineering — Machu Picchu, the Temple of the Sun and the Cave Below

 The Temple of the Sun at Machu Picchu turns a granite outcrop into a curved solar room above a carved cave, making sky observation and ancestor presence part of the same architecture.